gSchool/ada-developer-skills/02-unit2-roundtable-guides/01-wk09-rails-day-1.md

 ---

 ### Let's start popcorn style with:
-* What is one thing that brought you joy over break?
+* What is a super power you have?
 * What questions do you have?

 ---